awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     Within the entry for each individual metric, you might optionally specify one or both of the following:
     + `rename` – Specifies a different name for this metric\.
-    + `unit` – Specifies the unit to use for this metric, overriding the default unit for the metric\.
+    + `unit` – Specifies the unit to use for this metric, overriding the default unit of `None` for the metric\.
 The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
   + `metrics_collection_interval` – Optional\.
 Specifies how often to collect the mem metrics, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.

     This value is specified in seconds\.